by Texas Homesteader ~

 RAGS: One indicating it has outlived it’s useful clothing life and ready to be turned into rags.

-DONATE: Another stack to throw into the washer to freshen up the fabric, then fold them nicely and send them off to a thrift store so someone else can love them like I did.
+DONATE: Another stack to throw into the washer to freshen up the fabric, then fold them nicely and send them off to a thrift store so someone else can love them as I did.

 Decluttering Other Areas Of The Home